Cluster actions

 Add the Standby Master component

-• When removing Standby — click Remove for the host that is currently assigned to the ADB Standby component.
+• When removing standby — click Remove for the host that is currently assigned to the ADB Standby component.

 Remove the Standby Master component